deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

     sim.run()
     plot(sim.methods[0].simulation)

-Conversely, 64 sidebands might be redundant, in which case the number of sidebands can be reduced.
+Conversely, 64 sidebands might be redundant, so the number of sidebands can be reduced.
 Reducing the number of sidebands will significantly improve performance, which might save computation time when used in iterative algorithms, such as least-squares minimization.